Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 3

 In Game 3 of the second round of the NBA Playoffs, the Miami Heat will be looking for a win against New York Knicks.

-In this article, you will see odds and spreads for the Heat vs. Knicks matchup across multiple sportsbooks.
+In this article, you will see the spread and odds across multiple sportsbooks for the Heat vs. Knicks matchup.

 Heat vs. Knicks Game Info